gpsuser/UCMunit24EngProjectMan_Class/week10/w10_review_lecture.md

 ### Session Overview

 This session represents a critical milestone in the Unit 24 learning journey.
-Having completed the first two phases covering project stages and project management roles, learners now consolidate their understanding through comprehensive review and formative assessment.
+Having completed the first two phases covering project stages and project management roles, learners now consolidate their understanding through comprehensive review and assessment.

 ### Session Objectives